abixxvii/abixxvii.github.io/_talks/STEP.md

 ## Current Status

-We are currently **fabricating the latest generation of bipeds**, including a finalized 13 DOF robot and an upgraded 12 DOF variant with modular joints and better ankle articulation.
+Currently **fabricating the latest generation of bipeds**, including a finalized 13 DOF robot and an upgraded 12 DOF variant with modular joints and better ankle articulation.
 These are designed to be **easily manufacturable**, **research-adaptable**, and **control-system ready**.

 ---